 What are treatments for cervical dysplasia?

-Most women with low grade (mild) dysplasia (LGSIL, CIN1) (when the diagnosis is confirmed and all abnormal areas have been visualized), will undergo spontaneous regression of the mild dysplasia without treatment.
+Most women with low grade (mild) dysplasia (CIN1 when the diagnosis is confirmed and all abnormal areas have been visualized), will undergo spontaneous regression of the mild dysplasia without treatment.
 In others, it will persist, and in some, it will progress.
 Therefore, monitoring without specific treatment is often indicated in this group.
-Treatment is appropriate for women with high-grade cervical dysplasia (CIN II and CIN III).
+Treatment is appropriate for women diagnosed with high-grade cervical dysplasia (CIN II and CIN III).

-The destruction (ablation) procedures are carbon dioxide laser photoablation and cryocautery.
+The destruction (ablation) procedures are carbon dioxide laser, electrocautery, and cryotherapy.
 The removal (resection) procedures are loop electrosurgical excision procedure (LEEP), cold knife conization, and hysterectomy.
-Treatment for dysplasia or cancer is not usually done at the time of the initial colposcopy, since the treatment depends on the analysis of the biopsies done during colposcopy.
+Treatment is not done at the time of the initial colposcopy, since the treatment depends on the subsequent diagnosis of the biopsies obtained.

-This procedure, which is also known as CO2 laser, uses an invisible beam of infrared light to essentially vaporize the abnormal area.
-A local anesthetic is given to numb the area prior to the laser treatment.
-A substantial amount of clear vaginal discharge and spotting of blood can occur for a few weeks after the procedure.
-The complication rate of this procedure is very low, about 1%.
+This procedure, which is also known as CO2 laser, uses an invisible beam of coherent light to vaporize the abnormal area.
+A local anesthetic may be given to numb the area prior to the laser treatment.
+A clear vaginal discharge and spotting of blood may occur for a few weeks after the procedure.
+The complication rate of this procedure is very low.
 The most common complications are narrowing (stenosis) of the cervical opening and delayed bleeding.
-Disadvantages of this treatment include that this procedure does not allow sampling of the abnormal area and is not satisfactory for treating cervical cancer.
-It is useful, however, for milder dysplasia.
+This treatment destroys the abnormal area.

 Find out what women really need.